All-Active HA for NGINX Plus on the Google Cloud Platform

 - Additional disks – No changes

-- Network – We recommend keeping the default settings, but if you need to change them (if, for example, you’re configuring a production environment), click default and then EDIT on the Network details page that opens.
-After making your changes click the Save button.
+- Network – If you must change the defaults, for example, when configuring a production environment, select default Then, select EDIT on the opened Network details page.
+After making your changes select the Save button.

 - Firewall – Verify that neither check box is checked (the default).
 The firewall rule named in the Tags field that’s above on the current page (see the first bullet in this list) controls this type of access.